Facebook is used by more than 1 billion people daily. Why and how should artists be presented on Facebook? Is Facebook for artists still relevant?

 * You outside of "work"

-Notice how much we can learn about someone from just 9 photos
+Notice how much we can learn about someone from just 9 photos.
+(Link to Silvia's FB profile)

 FACEBOOK SETTINGS, VISIBILITY

-Few important Facebook settings to provide the right balance between privacy and visibility.
+A few important Facebook settings provide the right balance between privacy and visibility.

 This one might be contentious, but if your Facebook posts are mostly about art...